Hours: Trails are open every day from dawn to dusk.

 April 15 – October 31 – Wednesday through Sunday: 9 a.m. – 6 p.m.

-There are no charges, admission fees, or membership.
-We welcome your donations for your support will enable us to maintain this invaluable resource for everyone’s use.
+There is no charge or admission fees.
+We welcome your donations, for your support will enable us to maintain this invaluable resource for everyone’s use.

 Hirundo’s wilderness can be taken at your own pace, or you may choose to join a group tour or participate in one of our many programs.